A Private SUSY 4HDM with FCNC in the Up-sector: Introduction

 \section{Introduction}

-After the Higgs discovery at LHC \cite{lhc1,lhc2,lhc3}, the attention has focused on the precision test of the Higgs boson properties.
-So far, the measurements of its couplings with fermions and gauge bosons point towards a SM interpretation, however given that only a few of them have been probed \cite{Delaunay:2013pja}, there is room for new physics.
-In particular, regarding the fermion-Higgs couplings, LHC have measured directly or indirectly, only the coupling with top, bottom and tau pairs, and all of them seem to fit the straightline, as function of the fermion mass, which is predicted in the SM.
-However, the precision level achieved so far allows for other possibilities, for instance it could be that each fermion has its own ''private'' Higgs \cite{theprivate,privatelhc,DCUS}, and then the corresponding Higgs-fermion couplings would lay on different lines.
-Extension of the Higgs sector not only predict modification of the SM couplings, but could also include new type of interactions, such as FCNC Higgs fermions couplings, as well as extra neutral and charged Higgs particles.
+After the Higgs discovery at the LHC \cite{lhc1,lhc2,lhc3}, the attention has focused on the precision test of the Higgs boson properties.
+So far, the measurements of its couplings with fermions and gauge bosons point towards a SM interpretation, however given that only a few of them have been probed \cite{Delaunay:2013pja}, there is still room for new physics.
+In particular, regarding the fermion-Higgs couplings, LHC has measured directly or indirectly, only the coupling with top, bottom and tau pairs, and all of them seem to fit the SM predictions.
+Namely, these couplings lay on a straight line, as function of the fermion mass \cite{Arroyo-Urena:2020fkt}.
+However, the precision level achieved so far allows for other possibilities, for instance it could be that each fermion type acquires its mass from its own ``private'' Higgs \cite{theprivate,privatelhc,DCUS}, and then the corresponding Higgs-fermion couplings would lay on different lines.
+Extension of the Higgs sector not only predict modification of the SM couplings, but could also include new type of interactions, such as FCNC Higgs fermions couplings, as well as rich spectrum of heavier neutral and charged Higgs particles.